Guizmus/sd-training-intro/README.md

 ## Learning Rate

-The learning rate is the speed at which your model will be trained.
+The ***learning rate*** is the speed at which your model will be trained.
 A higher value will result in a shorter training session.
 It has some dangerous sides effects though :
-- the training can go faster into the overtrained state.
+- the training can go faster into the ***overtrained*** state.
 - the training can fail completely and diverge, meaning it manages less and less to draw pictures like you wanted.

 ## Steps/Epochs/Repeats
 Those 3 elements are linked and will represent the length of the training.
-* A step is training the model on one batch of pictures one time.
+* A ***step*** is training the model on one batch of pictures one time.
-* A repeat is how many times a given picture is taught to the model during an epoch.
+* A ***repeat*** is how many times a given picture is taught to the model during an epoch.
-* An epoch is training the model on the whole dataset as many times as repeats.
+* An ***epoch*** is training the model on the whole ***dataset*** as many times as repeats.

 # Saving checkpoints
-During the training, you have parameters to ask the training to save every X epochs, starting on epoch Y. It's quite important to do some checkpoints regularly like this, in order to have a fallback when you have overtrained the model.
+During the training, you have parameters to ask the training to save every X epochs, starting on epoch Y. It's quite important to do some saving regularly like this, in order to have a fallback when you have ***overtrained*** the model.

 ## Monitoring the Loss value
-Most tools give access to a loss value that shows in the training console, and that gets saved in a tensorboard folder automatically.
-You can run "tensorboard --logdir=" and indicate the directory where those logs are saved, in order to access a webUI showing graphs of the Loss value during the training.
+Most tools give access to a ***loss*** value that shows in the training console, and that gets saved in a tensorboard folder automatically.
+You can run open the tensorboard and indicate the directory where those logs are saved, in order to access a webUI showing graphs of the Loss value during the training.

+To open a tensorboard UI, you will need to open a console, activate the python environment of your training tool and then run ```tensorboard --logdir="PATH"```, replacing the PATH with your local tensorboard path.

-Loss is a mathematical value that tries to represent how well your model is currently trained on your pictures.
+***Loss*** is a mathematical value that tries to represent how well your model is currently trained on your pictures.
 The lower it is, the closest your model will create pictures from the dataset.

-There are some important behaviors to look for in this Loss graph :
+There are some important behaviors to look for in this ***Loss*** graph :
-- If the value goes down, and then goes up again, the lower value it attained is a possible good training result, take the checkpoint that happened the closest to it.
+- If the value goes down, and then goes up again, the lower value it attained is a possible good training result, take the ***checkpoint*** that happened the closest to it.
 - If the value goes rapidly up, and doesn't seem to come down after some more epochs, going even faster up, there is a good chance your training has failed and is diverging.
 Reduce the Learning Rate and restart.
-- If the value goes down and down faster and faster, you have reached the overtrained state.
-The model you have now should mostly make copies of what was in the dataset.
+- If the value goes down and down faster and faster, you have reached the ***overtrained*** state.
+The model you have now should mostly make copies of what was in the ***dataset***.

 ## Control pictures